If you're selling on Shopify, your number one goal should be to make more money from your potential customer.

 - YouTube ads

-Or any other medium where your customers are likely to be.
+Or any other social media platforms where your target audience is likely to be.

 On your sales page, talk about why the product is excellent and why it will solve the customers' problem.